 Best Ways To Use Tamarind For Health

-Following are the most common ways to consume tamarind for improving your overall health:
+Following are the most common ways to consume tamarind to improve your overall health:

 - Consuming half a teaspoon of tamarind pulp daily.

-- Add tamarind pulp or extract to your regular dishes, fruit juices, or health drinks.
+- Add tamarind pulp or extract to your dishes, fruit juices, or health drinks.

 - Make small marble-sized balls of pounded tamarind with some jaggery, black salt, and cumin for everyday consumption.